 What is Modal Fabric?

-Modal fabric is a man-made type of rayon fabric, first developed in 1951.
-It is commonly used as an alternative to cotton.
-It is breathable, soft, and durable.
-Resistant to shrinkage and pillage, it has quickly become a popular choice of fabric.
-It is often blended with other textiles to add support and strength.
+First developed in 1951, modal fabric is a man-made type of rayon fabric.
+It’s commonly used as an alternative to cotton and is breathable, soft, and durable.
+Resistant to shrinkage and pillage, it has quickly become a popular choice of textile and can often be found blended with other textiles for added support and strength.
 It tends to be more expensive than other types of fabric such as cotton or synthetic materials, so is mostly used more by higher-end brands that tend to market based on quality over price.

 Most modal fabric is produced by Lenzing, an Austrian company with headquarters in the USA, UK, and China.
-Lenzing state that their products are sustainable and eco-friendly, using wood from controlled sources under strict regulations.
-They have headquarters around the world, in the USA, UK, and China.
-The company has a code of conduct that all their headquarters and factories have to follow, making sure that all production of their materials is done in a sustainable way.
+Lenzing state that their products are sustainable and eco-friendly, using wood from controlled and managed sources under strict regulations and the company also has a code of conduct that all their headquarters and factories have to follow, making sure that all production of their materials is done in a sustainable way.

 Why You Might Choose Modal